qazxcdswe123/obsidian-hugo/content/Java Class and Object.md

 }
 ```

+- Interface vs abstract class
+	- An interface _cannot_ have state, whereas the abstract class can have state with instance variables.

 ## Nested Class
 - Non-static nested classes (inner classes) are members of their enclosing class and have access to other members of the enclosing class, while static nested classes are not members of their enclosing class and do not have access to the instance variables and methods of the enclosing class.
 - Non-static nested classes can access non-static members of the enclosing class directly, while nested static classes cannot and need to create an instance of the enclosing class to access them